mfmasud/postcode_stats/README.md

 - **npm 8.19.2**.

 As such, the `package.json` and `package-lock.json` files are using versions supported by this version of Node.js.

+> **NOTE:** These were the original versions when starting this project, higher versions should work fine but these have been kept here for now as a reference.

-**NOTE:** As part of my project, I also use `MongoDB Atlas`.
+As part of my project, I also use `MongoDB Atlas`.
 This provides a mongodb database online (for free), but a local one can also be used for this project.
-See step 4.
+See step 4 below.

 ### Instructions
 To start the server from scratch, open a terminal and follow these instructions: